Black Rain (1989 Japanese film)

-Black Rain (黒い雨, Kuroi ame) is a 1989 Japanese drama film by director Shōhei Imamura, based on the novel of the same name by Masuji Ibuse.
+Black Rain (黒い雨, Kuroi ame) is a 1989 Japanese drama film directed by Shōhei Imamura, based on the 1965 novel of the same name by Masuji Ibuse.
 The story centers on the aftermath of the atomic bombing of Hiroshima and its effect on a surviving family.

+Lead actress Yoshiko Tanaka, who plays Yasuko in the film, was widely recognized for her valuable performance in Black Rain.
+She won Best Actress at the 1989 Hochi Film Awards, as well as Best Lead Actress at the 13th Japan Academy Awards.

 Plot

-Half-orphan Yasuko, who lives with her uncle Shigematsu and his wife Shigeko in Hiroshima, is in the middle of moving family belongings to the house of an acquaintance in the vicinity, when the atomic bomb is dropped.
+In 1945 Japan, half-orphan Yasuko, who lives with her uncle Shigematsu and his wife Shigeko in Hiroshima, is in the middle of moving family belongings to the house of an acquaintance in the vicinity, when an atomic bomb is dropped on the city.
 She returns to the city by boat and gets into a black rain, a fallout resulting from the bombing.
 After Yasuko is re-united with her uncle and aunt, the trio heads for the factory where her uncle works to escape the spreading fires.
 Their route is marked by ruins, scattered corpses, and severely burnt survivors.

 5 years later, Yasuko lives with her uncle, aunt and her uncle's mother in Fukuyama.
 As she has long reached the age when a woman should get married by tradition, Shigematsu and Shigeko try to find a husband for her.
-Yet all prospects' families withdraw their proposal when they hear of Yasuko's presence in Hiroshima on the day of the bombing, fearing that she might become ill or be unable to give birth to healthy children.
-Yasuko eventually accepts her situation and decides to stay with her uncle's family, even when her father, who re-married, offers her to live in his house.
+However, all prospects' families withdraw their proposal when they hear of Yasuko's presence in Hiroshima on the day of the bombing, fearing that she might become ill or be unable to give birth to healthy children.
+Yasuko eventually accepts her situation and decides to stay with her uncle's family, even when her father, who remarried, offers her to live in his house.

 Shigematsu witnesses his friends, all hibakusha suffering from radiation sickness, die one after another, while also his, his wife's and niece's health is slowly deteriorating.
-Yasuko starts feeling close to Yuichi, a young man from the neighbourhood who is suffering from a war trauma.
+Yasuko starts feeling close to Yuichi, a young man from the neighbourhood who is suffering from war trauma.
 When Yuichi's mother asks for Shigematsu's approval of her son marrying Yasuko, he is indignant at first because of Yuichi's mental illness, but later agrees.
 Shortly after, Yasuko, already suffering from a tumor, starts losing her hair and is sent to the hospital.
 Shigematsu watches the departing ambulance, hoping for a rainbow to appear which would indicate that she will recover.